MojtabaDehgani/Multi-Tool-AI-Agent/README.md

 *   **Decision Logging:** Maintains a detailed log of the agent's thought process, tool selection, and routing decisions for debugging and transparency.

 ---
-*This project was developed as Task 2 for building Multi-Tool Agents.*
+*This project was developed as a Task for building Multi-Tool Agents.*